FantasyNitroGEN/visallo/docs/dev-docker-image.md

 # Development Docker Image

 The development docker image is the fastest and easiest way to get a development environment up and running.
 In fact, it's what the core Visallo development team primarily uses for day to day development.

 ## Running

 The dev docker image contains all the backend services needed for development.
 To get started run:

-        ./build-dev.sh
+        docker/build-dev.sh

 This will build an image by downloading and installing all the necessary components into the docker image.
 After this completes run:

-        ./run-dev.sh
+        docker/run-dev.sh

 This will start the docker image and leave you in a bash shell within the image.
-This will also map all the internal ports to external ports so that you can run the web server against the services.
+This will also map all the internal ports to external ports so that you can access the web interface for Visallo and all the dependent components.

-There are helper scripts within the image `/opt/start.sh` and `/opt/stop.sh` to start and stop all the services.
+There are helper scripts within the dev Docker container (`/opt/start.sh` and `/opt/stop.sh`) to start and stop all the services.

-It is also helpful to add the following to your `/etc/hosts` file:
+## Source Directory Mapping

-        127.0.0.1       visallo-dev
+The Visallo source code you cloned is exposed to the dev Docker container at `/opt/visallo-source`.
+Any file changes are simultaneously available between the cloned source directory on your host OS and the `/opt/visallo-source` directory in the developer Docker container.
+We encourage you to do as much as possible within the dev Docker container shell.

 ## Formatting

-To format your dev image, you can run the format script.
+To format (or re-format) your dev image, you can run the format script.
+Please note that this will delete all of your Visallo data.

-        ./format-dev.sh
+        docker/format-dev.sh

 ## Docker Web Server